-Unwanted Texts and Email under the CAN-SPAM Act
+Unwanted texts, email and the CAN-SPAM Act

 Federal rules require the following for commercial email sent to your mobile phone:

-- Identification – The email must be clearly identified as a solicitation or advertisement for products or services;
+- Identification – The email must be clearly identified as a solicitation or advertisement for products or services.

-- Opt-Out – The email must provide easily-accessible, legitimate, and free ways for you to reject future messages from that sender;
+- Opt-Out – The email must provide easily-accessible, legitimate and free ways for you to reject future messages from that sender.

 - Return Address – The email must contain legitimate return email addresses, as well as the sender's postal address.

-- All commercial email messages sent to you after you've given your authorization must allow you to revoke your authorization, or “opt out" of receiving future messages.
-You must be allowed to opt out the same way you “opted in,” including by dialing a short code.
+- All commercial email messages sent to you after you've given your authorization must allow you to "opt out" of receiving future messages.
+You must be allowed to opt out the same way you opted in, including by dialing a short code.
 Senders have 10 days to honor requests to opt out.

 You can file a complaint with the FCC if you receive:

-- An unwanted commercial email message sent to your mobile phone;
+- An unwanted commercial email message sent to your mobile phone.

 Federal Communications Commission